jonathanong/git-style-guide/README.md

 GitHub will know to automatically close these issues.
 If you're working in a repository that is a fork or is expected to be a fork, expand the issue like `closes jonathanong/git-style-guide#56`.

+### Add emojis to your commit messages!

+For example:

+> deps: :arrow_up: koa@~0.16.0

+Set a standard for your team.
+Currently, I only do arrows for dependency changes.
+It makes git way more fun!